mcburton/writing/annotatedbib.markdown

 1. Park, Ji-Hong & Shim, JiYong.
 2011.
 "Exploring How Library Publishing Services Facilitate Scholarly Communication."
 Journal of Scholarly Publishing.
 43. 76-89.
 2011-10-1. http://utpjournals.metapress.com.proxy.lib.umich.edu/content/23361h5514m20608/?p=434cb0141d2c4dc38a633533ec767854&pi=5 --Not available at umich. check http://muse.jhu.edu/journals/scp/

+1. Harley
+	- "This report includes (1) an overview of the state of peer review in the Academy at large, (2) a set of recommendations for moving forward, (3) a proposed research agenda to examine in depth some of the effects of academic status-seeking on the entire academic enterprise, (4) proceedings from a workshop on these themes, and (5) four substantial and broadly conceived background papers on the workshop topics, with associated literature reviews."